roe-dl/weewx-skyfield-almanac/PyEphem-vs-Skyfield.md

 Skyfield is based on downloadable files which are updated regularly.
 A lot of different files are available covering different kinds of heavenly objects including earth satellites and stars and different timespans.

+## Additions

+As there is sidereal time, there is also solar time.
+Solar time is more related to the daily course of the weather than civil or timezone time.

+Like the seasons the apsides (perihelion, aphelion, perigee, apogee) are events during the course of the year or the month, respectively.

+Like the Moon Venus and Mercury show phases.
+There is a current phase, and there are distinct events.

 ## Almanac attributes